Ex-Hells Angels George Christie: An exclusive interview – PART 1

 G.C.
 “Do you know what I think about these people?” – My dad said to me.

 They like motorcycles like me. – George tells his dad.

 “You better think real hard, buddy boy” – His father urges George, pointing his finger at him.

 G.C.
 When my dad pointed his finger at me he would always hurt me.
 He was a very gentle man, never struck me, but would hurt my feelings with that finger.

 A.C.
 What do you think about Thompson’s Hell’s Angels?
-I love him as a writer, but the opinions on the truth are quite controversial, he got very intimate with the club, almost liked for a while, until the very end, the infamous beating…what’s your take on it?
+I love him as a writer, but the opinions on the truth are quite controversial.
+He got very intimate with the club, almost liked it for a while, until the very end, the infamous beating…what’s your take on it?

 G.C.
 He is a terrific writer, yes.
 I was actually on a History Channel show with him and producer Mike Mason.
-But listen, without mentioning their names; I think that Hunter Thompson was a really smart guy; he came around to write a story, he almost got too close to the people he was observing and he liked it; you are a writer, I am sure you can understand what I am talking about.
+But listen, without mentioning names, I think that Hunter Thompson was a really smart guy.
+He came around to write a story, he almost got too close to the people he was observing and he liked it.
+You are a writer, I am sure you can understand what I am talking about.
 I think that ultimately he developed a dilemma; he didn’t know how to end his book.
-If he had done what he had set out to do, the novel wouldn't have been what he wanted it to be, so he incited an ass-kicking; I thought the whole thing was satire, a very cool one.
+Had he done what he had set out to do, the novel wouldn’t have been what he wanted it to be.
+So he incited an ass-kicking.
+I thought the whole thing was satire, a very cool one.

 But after reading the book I started meeting all those guys like Smacky Jack, the guy that was pulling people’s teeth out; they were icons.

 A.C.
 How did you meet those guys?
 Was it easy back in those days?